lsc31/boulder_county_crash/README.md

       Similarly, the X features for LA county ["Temperature(F)","Hour","City","Start_Lat","Start_Lng","Humidity(%)","Pressure(in)","Visibility(mi)","Weather_Condition","Junction","Sunrise_Sunset","Traffic_Signal","Crossing","Severity"] are trained against Y feature Severity indicating the severity of the traffic impact. see the results in Results/feature_imp_la.png.
       Heatmaps for the two counties are plotted to understand which features are highly correlated.
 (Results/heatmap_bo.png and Results/heatmap_la.png)

+### IV.
+Corelation and Association Rule Mining Analysis

+Boulder_Correlation_Apriori.ipynb

+The code answers the following questions

+   **1. Under what weather conditions do accidents occur?
+(Lighting, weather, road condition-icy, snow)

+   **2. Is there any correlation between different traffic infrastructure (road type- roundabout, intersection) and frequency of accidents?

+   **3. Which vehicle category is involved in most accidents?

+   **4. Cluster analysis of geolocation

+   **5. What are the frequent patterns in accidents involving injuries?

+   **6. What are the frequent patterns in bicycle related accidents?

+   **7. What are the frequent patterns in pedestrian related accidents?

+### V. Visualisation tool with marker clustering

+Boulder_crash_viz_tool -> crash_map.html : vehicle crashes
+Boulder_crash_viz_tool -> bicycle_crash.html : bicycle crashes